 Planon signs partnership with MazeMap

-BOSTON, Oct.
+BRIGHTON, England, Oct.
 14, 2020 /PRNewswire/ -- Planon and MazeMap are partnering to integrate Planon's software for real estate, space, and asset management and MazeMap's digital wayfinding solutions.
-This will enable organizations to offer an improved real-time user experience to building occupants and visitors.
+This will enable organisations to offer an improved real-time user experience to building occupants and visitors.

-"We are delighted to partner with Planon and to bring our digital wayfinding solution to the platform.
-The joint solution enables building occupants to get real-time directions from A to B," said Thomas Jelle, CEO of MazeMap.
+Thomas Jelle, CEO of MazeMap – explained, 'We are delighted to partner with Planon and to bring our digital wayfinding solution to the platform.
+The joint solution enables building occupants to get real-time directions from A to B.'

-"Combining MazeMap's expertise with Planon's market leading IWMS allows us to meet the growing demand for an embedded wayfinding solution," said Pierre Guelen, CEO of Planon.
-Iwan van Eldijk, VP Partnering & Alliances at Planon, added "Organizations will benefit from the user-friendly integration of MazeMap's wayfinding solution with their Planon software solutions and will be able to offer a more hospitable experience to building users."
+'Combining MazeMap's expertise with Planon's market leading IWMS allows us to meet the growing demand for an embedded wayfinding solution,' said Pierre Guelen, CEO of Planon.
+Iwan van Eldijk, VP Partnering & Alliances at Planon, added 'Organisations will benefit from the user-friendly integration of MazeMap's wayfinding solution with their Planon software solutions and will be able to offer a more hospitable experience to building users."

 About Planon